verboompj/Networking/Accelerated Networking & Performance Testing.md

 ## lets push some packets !

-I'll start with the basic, Non accelerated VM's , so the VM's without Accelerated Networking enabled.
+I'll start with the basic, non-accelerated VM's, so the VM's without Accelerated Networking enabled on their respective Network Cards.

-First i downloaded [Iperf3](https://iperf.fr/iperf-download.php) onto both machines and extracted the files.
+First, download [Iperf3](https://iperf.fr/iperf-download.php) onto both machines and extracted the files.

-I disabled the firewall for this test.
+I disabled the firewall for this test, you could ofcourse make an exception in the firewall rules as well.

 Next i ran the first VM , FEVM1,  as Server in iperf : ` iperf3 -s`